Get

 Conclusion

 Newfies drool a lot.
 They often drool whenever they are hungry, any time they are excited, if they are feeling hot, or while drinking.
-You can’t train them to stop drooling, as this is a genetic problem caused by their mouths’ anatomy.
+You can’t train them to stop drooling, as this is a biomechanical problem caused by their mouths’ anatomy.
 But you could manage the issue by investing in some good-quality bandanas or dog bibs.
 They’ve proven to be effective at helping pet parents reduce the pools around their home.

 Featured Image Credit: KelvinW, Shutterstock